llschall/llschall/README.md

 - 👋 Hi, I’m @llschall
 - 👀 I’m interested in Java, Arduino, and many other stuff :)
 - 🌱 I’m currently learning Kotlin and Python
-- 💞️ I’m looking to collaborate on communication between and Arduino board and a Java program running on a computer
+- 💞️  I plan to share my framework to ease the control of any Arduino project from Java soon :)
-- 📫 How to reach me ...
+- 📫 How to reach me: schall.zero@gmail.com

 <!---
 llschall/llschall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.